PeyloW/ChromaGrid/ChromaGrid/other/bonus/readme.txt

 was much more predicable if set to absolute mode instead of the default relative mode.
-My initial ambition was to make a mouse driven board game in full screen, with all borders removed, but in the end I never got the fullscreen code stable enough with the mouse active, and I had to settle with
+My initial ambition was to make something never seen before; a mouse driven board game in fullscreen, with all borders removed, but in the end I never got the fullscreen code stable enough with the mouse active, and I had to settle with